nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing-err-page.md

 |**fatal**|This route is used when a fatal error raised in program.
 The exception object is set to a property called @error in a Handler you specified.
 |**not_found**|This route is used when a requested file dosen't exist under the "public" directory.

-# Directives for Error Routes
+# Directives For Error Routes
 Each route can be set the directives below.
 Almost directives are the same as `route.yml`.

 |field name|description|default value|example value|